 Once inside your home, the damage doesn't stop.
 Mice, rats, and other home-invading rodents will tear up insulation and destroy other building materials in your attic spaces while constructing their nests.
 They may gnaw on stored boxes to get materials and potentially damage the stored items and valuable keepsakes inside.

 If you have furniture in your attic or storage area, it could be a target for rodents.
 Mice and rats are drawn to furniture items and will create nests inside couches, loveseats, recliners, and other furniture.
-They'll also take up residence in stored appliances, especially stove or refrigerators that has insulation inside.
+They'll also take up residence in stored appliances, especially stoves or refrigerators that have insulation inside.

 Damage in your attic spaces won't be limited to what rodents can do with their strong, constantly-growing incisors.
 These animals defecate and urinate where they sleep, and everywhere else for that matter.
 That means you're going to have to deal with a mess in your attic, basement, or storage area that will be difficult and hazardous to clean.
 Rodent urine and feces can also soak into insulation and other materials and create a significant foul-smelling odor in your home.